 - Process — a Clarity process created in the Duvo web app.

-- Capture — a source attached to a process, such as an interview, video recording, or uploaded SOP.
+- Capture — a source attached to a process, such as an interview, video recording, or uploaded AOP.

 - Current process snapshot — the generated description of how the process works today.